intel/vscode-quantum-sdk/README-Dev.md

 This class handles the creation and updating of the webview.
 It creates a webview and calls upon functions in `draw.ts` to fill in the contents of the webview.

 ### draw.ts
 This file contains the brains of the extension.
-It's function `drawBoard(qData)` takes the plain text contents of a json file and uses that to create all the components that make up the circuit board svg on the webview.
+It's function `drawBoard(QData)` takes the contents of a json file in the form of a QData struct and uses that to create all the components that make up the circuit board svg on the webview.
 Each of the functions it calls is a seperate layer of the board.
 All of these layers are stacked on top of each other and returned as a string.
 This string then becomes the contents of the svg in the webview, completing the image.

 ### assets
 This folder contains all images, scripts and styling sheets relevant to this project.
 There are also a number of sample json files that can be used to generate circuit boards.